Fegalf/video-rating-tool/README.md

 3. When installation of anaconda is completed, open an Anaconda prompt (look for "anaconda prompt" in windows search bar).
 This will open a command line interface (CLI).
 4. Download this project as a zip file, and unzip it.

-## Setting up and activate the conda environnement
+## Setting up and activating the conda environnement
 1. Using the CLI, navigate to the unziped project.
 2. In the project, run this command inside the CLI  ```conda env create -f ratingtoolenv.yml```.
 This will create an environment (named ```ratingtool```) with all the required dependencies.
 3. Activate the environment using the command ```conda activate ratingtool```.